 What is a Trouble Ticketing System?

-The Role of a Ticket Tracking System
+The Role of a Tracking System In Trouble Ticketing System

 Having a ticket tracking system in place simplifies issue management for agents and customers.
 The software serves a prime role in customer support for varied aspects: